 Indiana State Story

 The Promoting Achievement Through Technology and Instruction for All Students (PATINS) Project, established in 1995, leads AEM efforts in Indiana.
-It is a statewide technical assistance network that connects Indiana's local education agencies (LEAs) to accessible materials, assistive technology, professional development and technical support through the Indiana Departments of Education and Administration.
-Since 2006, PATINS has overseen the Indiana Center for Accessible Materials (ICAM).
-ICAM coordinates with the NIMAC to ensure the timely access to specialized formats of print textbooks and core instructional materials for students with print disabilities.
+PATINS is a statewide technical assistance network that connects Indiana's local education agencies (LEAs) to accessible materials, assistive technology, professional development and technical support through the Indiana Department of Education and Administration.
+In 2006, PATINS established the Indiana Center for Accessible Materials (ICAM).
+The ICAM coordinates with the NIMAC to secure the timely access to specialized formats of printed K-12 textbooks and core instructional materials for students with print disabilities.

 The AEMing for Achievement Grant

 Another core component of PATINS’ AEM work is the AEMing for Achievement Grant.
 Through this grant, PATINS has worked closely with 8-10 Indiana school districts.
-These districts are selected after the PATINS staff has met with them for a full-day orientation.
+These districts are selected after the PATINS staff has met with them for a full-day orientation (Instead – Through this grant, PATINS works closely with 8-10 school districts each year.
+These districts are selected through an application process before attending a full-day orientation, meet with PATINS Specialists weekly, attend a mid-year online gathering, and finally an end of year collaboration where they showcase their struggles, triumphs, case studies, and data).
 Originally, the orientation only focused on AEM but it has since expanded to more broadly incorporate Universal Design for Learning (UDL) as a guiding framework.

 PATINS asks AEMing for Achievement districts to do an initial assessment of their current efforts to provide AEM, then to develop an action plan that will lead to improved outcomes.
 PATINS staff continue to meet with districts weekly over the remaining school year to work on the implementation of that action plan, including a full cohort gathering that takes place online in January and a collaboration day at the end of May when district teams develop their final reports.
-Participating districts get access to the Don Johnston’s Universal Protocol for Accommodations in Reading (uPAR) and Snap & Read software for all of the district's buildings, along with ongoing professional development on the effective use of these tools to support learning.
+Participating districts currently receive access to the Don Johnston’s Universal Protocol for Accommodations in Reading (uPAR), Snap & Read, and Co:Writer. software for all of the district's buildings, along with ongoing professional development on the effective use of these tools to support learning.

 Equipment or system where principal function is creation, conversion, duplication, control, display, interchange, transmission, reception, or broadcast of data.View in glossary